Accessibility in the workplace: How to become an inclusive employer

 Your end goal is to be as accessible to everyone as possible.
 While that is a great objective, it can mean you might bite off more than you can chew when you first start.
 Instead of attempting a complete overhaul, focus your efforts on your most pressing needs first.

-Companies are legally required to provide reasonable accommodations to disabled employees and qualified candidates.
+Companies are legally required to provide reasonable adjustments to disabled employees and qualified candidates.
 Look at your current workforce and start your accessibility efforts there to make relevant changes as quickly as possible.

 3. Increase applicant accessibility